 Tell us that you want to urgently appeal our adverse benefit determination regarding your pre-service claim.
 Please include the following: (1) your name and Medical Record Number, (2) your medical condition or symptoms, (3) the specific Service that you are requesting, (4) all of the reasons why you disagree with our adverse benefit determination, and (5) all supporting documents.
 Your request and the supporting documents constitute your appeal.
-You may submit your appeal orally, by mail or by fax to the Appeals Program.
+You may submit your appeal orally to Member Services, by mail or by fax to Member Relations.